Vijayarunkumarkk/product-of-array/README.md

             {
           product=product*arr[i];
     }
-       System.out.println("product of all the elements of an array:"+product);
+       System.out.println("product of all the elements of appaaa an array:"+product);

        }
 }